Chapter 5: Seeding

 Converting Non-Native Roadsides to Native thompsbb

-Occasionally a landowner will contact the county IRVM program to request a native planting adjacent to his/her property.
-If the site is conducive to a successful native planting, some counties accommodate these requests.
-Converting non-native vegetation to native requires eliminating the existing vegetation, usually by application of glyphosate.
-Cool-season grasses such as brome, fescue and bluegrass can be persistent and might require more than one application.
+Occasionally, landowners will contact the county or city to request a native planting in the roadsides adjacent to their properties.
+If the site is conducive to a successful native planting, some counties and cities accommodate these requests.
+Converting roadsides from non-native to native requires eliminating the existing vegetation, usually by application of glyphosate, a herbicide used to kill certain weeds and grasses.
+Cool-season grasses such as smooth bromegrass, fescue, and Kentucky bluegrass can be persistent and might require more than one application.

 • Kill existing vegetation with a 2% solution of glyphosate in April or May.

-• If thistles and other broadleaves are present, apply a Transline/Telar mix the fall prior to glyphosate in the spring.
+• If thistles and other broadleaves are present, apply a mix of clopyralid (frequently sold as the herbicide “Transline”) and chlorsulfuron (frequently sold as the herbicide “Telar”) in the fall prior to applying glyphosate in the spring.

-• Apply the herbicide when existing vegetation is green and growing but no more than 12 in. tall.
+• Apply the herbicide when existing vegetation is green and growing but no more than 12 inches tall.

-• If there is still green grass after ten days, apply the herbicide a second time.
+• If there is still green grass 10 days after the first application, apply the herbicide again.

-• Consider keeping the top 4 ft. of the foreslope unsprayed, leaving it stabilized with mowable, cool-season grasses.
+• Consider keeping the top 4 feet of the foreslope unsprayed to leave it stabilized with mowable, cool-season grasses.

-• A native grass drill is most effective for planting into the dead stubble, disturbing the dead turf as little as possible while getting seed in direct contact with soil.
+• A native grass drill is most effective for planting into the dead stubble, disturbing the dead turf as little as possible while getting the seeds in direct contact with the soil.

 • In subsequent years, spot-spray weeds as they appear.